arnegue/NMEA-Seatalk-Multiplexer/README.md

 ### StdOutPrinter

-This devices just prints out to StdOut (StdIn currently not supported):
+This device just prints out to StdOut (StdIn currently not supported):

 ```json
 {